-When a woman is pregnant she is always conscious about the health of the baby inside her womb.
+When a woman is pregnant, she is conscious of the baby’s health inside her belly.
 She wants to know what things are safe for the baby and what to avoid during pregnancy.
-Eating a hot dog while pregnant is not harmful but it is always better to avoid processed food during pregnancy.
-While choosing the food a woman must take care of two things,
+Eating a hotdog while pregnant is not harmful.
+But it is always better to avoid processed food during pregnancy.
+While choosing the food, a woman must take care of two things:

-It is safe to eat a hot dog while pregnant only when cooked properly over 160 degrees Fahrenheit.
-Any processed meat like a hot dog has a chance of contamination with bacteria during the packaging stage.
-Only one specific bacterium known as Listeria has an ability to pass from mother to fetus through the placenta and cause miscarriage or stillbirth.
+It is safe to eat a hot dog while pregnant only when cooked at over 160 degrees Fahrenheit.
+Any processed meat like a hot dog can be contaminated with bacteria during the packaging stage.
+Only one specific bacterium known as Listeria Monocytogenes can pass from mother to fetus through the placenta.
+And it can cause miscarriage or stillbirth.

-Eating hot dog while pregnant is safe during the pregnancy but if consumed daily may not be the good choice of food nutritionally.
+Eating hot dogs while pregnant is safe, but if consumed daily may not be a good choice of food.
 One hot dog contains about 200 calories, 7 grams of proteins, 12 grams of fat, and 500mg sodium.
-These nutrients are not harmful to the fetus but need to be balanced by adding fruits, vegetables, and dairy products into the diet.
+These nutrients are not harmful to the fetus.
+Still, they need to be balanced by adding fruits, vegetables, and dairy products into the diet.

 What is a hot dog?